Wellington Region: Urban areas

 Over three-quarters of the reside in the four cities at the southwestern corner.
-Other main centres of population are on the Kāpiti Coast and in the fertile farming areas close to the upper Ruamahanga River in the Wairarapa.
+Other main centres of population are on the Kāpiti Coast and in the fertile farming areas close to the upper Ruamāhanga River in the Wairarapa.

 Along the Kāpiti Coast, numerous small towns sit close together, many of them occupying spaces close to popular beaches.
 From the north, these include Ōtaki, Waikanae, Paraparaumu, the twin settlements of Raumati Beach and Raumati South, Paekākāriki and Pukerua Bay, the latter being a northern suburb of Porirua.
 Each of these settlements has a population of between 2,000 and 10,000, making this moderately heavily populated.

 In the Wairarapa the largest community by a considerable margin is Masterton, with a population of over 20,000.
 Other towns include Featherston, Martinborough, Carterton and Greytown.